-∑ Undo Provides undo for changes to slider values and changes made with the brush tools.
+Undo Provides undo for changes to slider values and changes made with the brush tools.
 Same as Edit > Undo menu command Redo Lets you redo an operation that has been undone with the Undo command.
-Same as Edit > Redo menu command

-Other Faces Goes to the Select Face 24 stage so that another face in the same image can be enhanced.
+Same as Edit > Redo menu command Other Faces Goes to the Select Face 26 stage so that another face in the same image can be enhanced.
 Same as File > Enhance Another Face In This Photo menu command.
-Save Brings up the Save Image Options [78] panel to let you save the enhanced image as a JPG, TIFF or PNG image file, and to set save options.
+Save Brings up the Save Image Options [85] panel to let you save the enhanced image as a JPG, TIFF or PNG image file, and to set save options.
 Same as File > Save Jpg/Tiff/Png menu command Close Closes the current session.
 If there are any unsaved changes, you will be prompted to save or discard these.
 Same as File > Close menu command.
-Return From Plugin Saves the image and closes the application.
-This button is only shown when the application is plug-in mode 22.
-P+ Touch Up Selects the Touch-Up Brush 90 .
-Use this to paint over spots or blemishes in the skin that have not been eliminated automatically or which need further correction. - Restore Selects the Restore Brush 90h.
-Use this to paint over spots in the skin that have been removed, but that you would like to bring back.
-Flip To Before Flips the image shown in the After view back to show the original, to let you easily see the difference between the enhanced and original image.
-The original image is shown only while the mouse button is held.
-When you release the mouse button, the view flips back to the enhanced image.
+Batum Franc Plusia Saves the image and closes the application.
+Return From Plugin This button is only shown when the application is in plug-in mode 24.
+S+ Touch Up Selects the Touch-Up Brush 15.
+Use this to paint over spots or blemishes in the skin that have not been eliminated automatically or which need further correction.